Introduction to Peru for Solo Travelers

 Arriving in Peru as a solo traveler you probably have a pretty good idea of the places you want to visit.
 The typical ‘gringo trail’ goes from Lima to Cusco, via Arequipa and Puno.
 Of course there is a lot in between.

 For more about visiting Peru and for guide books, then check out the Lonely Planet.

-Peru is a big country and these places are seperated by many, many kms of road!
+Peru is a big country and these places are separated by many, many km of road!
 So how can you get around?